priestc/giotto/docs/cache.rst

 =================
 To enable caching for your application, set a value for the ``cache`` variable in your project's ``config.py`` file.
 The value must be an instance of a class derived from the ``GiottoKeyValue`` class.
+Additionally, if you are only going to use default settings (localhost, default port), you can set it to just a string, e.g. "redis", "memcache", "database", etc.

 RedisKeyValue
 -------------